Abdelrahiim/GymTrack/README.md

 ## Overview

-GymTrack is a modern, full-stack web application designed to help users log their gym workouts, track their progress over time, and visualize their training data.
+Cap M.Saleh is a modern, full-stack web application designed to help users log their gym workouts, track their progress over time, and visualize their training data.
 It features user authentication, role-based access control (User/Admin), and a clean interface built with Next.js and Shadcn/UI.
 Admins have additional capabilities to manage users and view aggregated workout data.

 ## Features ✨